boscoh/pdbremix/index.html.md

 ## Tools to analyze PDB structures

 `pdbremix` is a library to analyze PDB structures and MD trajectories.
 As such, it provides a platform to build command-line tools for PDB files as well as to carry out useful pre-processing of PDB files for external tools.

+For all tools, detailed help is available with the `-h` flag, and many of the scripts work with `pypy` for significant speed-ups.

 ### Tools in Pure Python